daydreaming-experiment/daydreaming-the-app.net/app/index.md

 ## Installing

-Once you're in the [google-group](https://groups.google.com/forum/#!forum/daydreaming-beta-testers) and that you have [accepted to be a tester](https://play.google.com/apps/testing/com.brainydroid.daydreaming), you may download the app from the playstore [here](https://play.google.com/store/apps/details?id=com.brainydroid.daydreaming).
+Once you're in the [google-group](https://groups.google.com/forum/#!forum/daydreaming-beta-testers) and you have [accepted to be a tester](https://play.google.com/apps/testing/com.brainydroid.daydreaming), you may download the app from the playstore [here](https://play.google.com/store/apps/details?id=com.brainydroid.daydreaming).
 The latter link will only work if you satisfy the aforementioned conditions.

 ## How does it work?